You are here

 - a member of couple, whose partner is a veteran receiving age or invalidity service pension or who would be receiving such a pension if not for the operation of one or more of the disqualifying provisions; or

-- a non-illness separated spouse of a veteran who is receiving age or invalidity service pension or would be receiving such a pension if not for the operation of one or more of the disqualifying provisions, where special domestic circumstances apply; or
+- a non-illness separated partner of a veteran who is receiving age or invalidity service pension or would be receiving such a pension if not for the operation of one or more of the disqualifying provisions, where special domestic circumstances apply; or

-- a non-illness separated spouse of a veteran who is receiving age or invalidity service pension or would be receiving such a pension if not for the operation of one or more of the disqualifying provisions, with eligibility limited to 12 months from the date of separation; or
+- a non-illness separated partner of a veteran who is receiving age or invalidity service pension or would be receiving such a pension if not for the operation of one or more of the disqualifying provisions, with eligibility limited to 12 months from the date of separation; or

 - is of qualifying age or older; or